Unity-Technologies/ml-agents/docs/Installation-Windows.md

 ### Install Nvidia CUDA toolkit

 [Download](https://developer.nvidia.com/cuda-toolkit-archive) and install the CUDA toolkit from Nvidia's archive.
-The toolkit includes GPU-accelerated libraries, debugging and optimization tools, a C/C++ (Step: Visual Studio 2015) compiler and a runtime library and is needed to run ML-Agents.
+The toolkit includes GPU-accelerated libraries, debugging and optimization tools, a C/C++ (Step Visual Studio 2015) compiler and a runtime library and is needed to run ML-Agents.
 In this guide, we are using version 8.0.61 ([direct link](https://developer.nvidia.com/compute/cuda/8.0/Prod2/network_installers/cuda_8.0.61_win10_network-exe)).

 Before installing, please make sure you __close any running instances of Unity or Visual Studio__.